-THIRD VENTRICLE (processus fissuræ medianæ perpendicularis).
-Situated between the thalami nervorum opticorum.
-It is a fissure only, but of considerable extent from before to behind.
-It is of irregular figure, but deeper before than behind.
-[The floor is formed by the cineritious substance anteriorly to the crura cerebri, by the eminentiæ mammillares, and by the infundibulum, into which it is continued.
-Its anterior surface is formed by a thin cineritious lamina, the anterior pillars of the fornix, and the anterior commissure; its roof, by the body and posterior pillars of the fornix, and the posterior bend of the corpus callosum; its sides, by the thalami nervorum opticorum.
-It is divided into an upper and lower part by the commissura mollis.]
-Anteriorly it leads to the infundibulum; whence the passage is called iter ad infundibulum.
-At its posterior part is an opening which is the entrance of a passage called the iter a tertio ad quartum ventriculum, from its forming a communication with the ventricle of the cerebellum.
-In the third ventricle are seen likewise three processes called commissures.
+The floor of the third ventricle is formed by the cineritious substance anterior to the crura cerebri, by the eminentiæ mamillares, and by the infundibulum, into which it is continued.
+Its anterior surface is formed by a thin cineritious lamina, the anterior pillars of the fornix, and the anterior commissure; its roof, by the body and posterior pillars of the fornix, and the posterior bend of the corpus callosum, or rather by the velum interpositum; its sides, by the thalami nervorum opticorum.
+It is divided into an upper and lower part by the commissura mollis.